 Methylsulfonylmethane is a compound present in small portions of foods like grains, eggs, fruits, and vegetables.
 The MSM available in joint supplements contains sulfur that is more biologically active than what is found in regular dog food.

-Sulfur is a critical element utilized by intestinal bacteria to produce methionine, which is an essential amino acid.
+Sulfur is a critical element used by intestinal bacteria to produce methionine, which is an essential amino acid.
 Methionine:

 - Prevents damage to the liver